Davey Langit: Career

-And in September 2014, Davey signed with Alcasid Total Entertainment & Artist Management Inc. also known as ATEAM, a new talent management spearheaded by OPM icon, Ogie Alcasid.
+In September 2014, Langit signed with Alcasid Total Entertainment & Artist Management Inc. also known as ATEAM, a new talent management spearheaded by OPM icon, Ogie Alcasid.

-He is also a radio jock for Pinas FM, an all-OPM radio station operated by the Eagle Broadcasting Corporation.
+He was also a radio jock for Pinas FM, an all-OPM radio station operated by the Eagle Broadcasting Corporation.

-Davey, an active member of the Iglesia ni Cristo, hosted the 1st INCinema Excellence in Visual Media Awards (EVM Awards) last October 2013 and the 2nd edition of it as well with Nikki Veron Cruz on October 31, 2014 at the Philippine Arena.
+Langit, an active member of the Iglesia ni Cristo, hosted the 1st INCinema Excellence in Visual Media Awards (EVM Awards) last October 2013 and the 2nd edition of it as well with Nikki Veron Cruz on October 31, 2014 at the Philippine Arena.

-On the 2015 edition of the Philippine Popular Music Festival, Davey grabbed 1st runner up honors for his song "Paratingin Mo Na Siya".
+On the 2015 edition of the Philippine Popular Music Festival, Langit grabbed 1st runner up honors for his song "Paratingin Mo Na Siya".

 And the following year, his song Dalawang Letra interpreted by the Itchyworms won Grand Prize on Himig Handog P-Pop Love Songs 2016.

-Now also a household name on the songwriting and jingle writing circuit, Davey continues to perform all across the country, and is about to release a thirteen cut, all original album that will be distributed by Star Music Inc.
+A household name on the songwriting and jingle writing circuit, Langit continued to perform all across the country, and was about to release a thirteen cut, all original album that will be distributed by Star Music Inc.

+Death

+Langit died on October 21, 2025, at the age of 38 due to spondylodiscitis, a rare spinal infection.